Franklin County, Maine: Government

 Commissioner Charles Webster was appointed by Governor Paul LePage in 2015 to serve out the rest of Fred Hardy's term, who died on July 4.
 Webster and Barker are members of the Republican Party, while McGrane belongs to the Democratic Party.

 Franklin County belongs to Maine Prosecutorial District Three, which is composed of Franklin, Oxford and Androscoggin Counties.
 The current district attorney is Andrew S. Robinson, of Farmington who was elected to his first term in 2014.
 The deputy district attorney is James A. Andrews, who was appointed to that post by Robinson in 2015.

 The current county treasurer is Pamela Prodan.
 She was elected to that position in 2014 and will serve a four term through December 2018.
-Prodan succeed Mary Frank, who decided to retire instead of run for a second term.
-The duties of county treasurer include, overseeing fiscal accounting matters, including paying bills, collecting amounts owed the County, reserve/investment accounts, maintaining the County's financial records and other matters related to the County's finances.
+Prodan succeeded Mary Frank, who decided to retire instead of running for a second term.
+The duties of county treasurer include: overseeing fiscal accounting matters, including paying bills, collecting amounts owed the county, reserve/investment accounts, maintaining the county's financial records and other matters related to the county's finances.